- What is an Estate?

 An Executor is the agent who represents the Estate, and is the only person legally authorised to deal with its assets.
 The Executor has powers as set out in the Will, and, if required, confirmed by a Grant of Probate.
 The Executor is obliged to follow the terms of the Will exactly, to act fairly, and to complete the distribution of the Estate within a reasonable time frame.

 Grant of Probate

-Katrina Jacobs assists Executors with applications for Grant of Probate and Letters of Administration, in a friendly and compassionate way, mindful of the loss you have recently suffered.
+Katrina Jacobs Estate Law assists Executors with applications for Grant of Probate and Letters of Administration, in a friendly and compassionate way, mindful of the loss you have recently suffered.

-Once a Grant of Probate or Letters of Administration have been obtained (or in some cases, where a Grant is not required at all), then the Estate enters the administration phase.
+Once a Grant of Probate or Letters of Administration has been obtained (or in some cases, where a Grant is not required at all), then the Estate enters the administration phase.

 Administration of the Estate

 During the course of administration, the Estate must pay any debts owing at the time of the deceased’s death.
 It must also pay legal fees, taxes and ongoing expenses accrued by the Estate.
 The remainder is the Net Estate, which is distributed among the beneficiaries.